-In order to facilitate a better understanding of the franchising industry, some of the most commonly used terms relating to franchises, as defined by the International Franchising Association, 1 are listed below:
+In order to facilitate a better understanding of the franchising industry, some of the most commonly used terms relating to franchises, as defined by the International Franchising Association, are listed below:

-- Franchise a licence that describes the relationship between the franchisor and franchisee, including the use of trade marks, fees, support and control. - Franchising a method of business expansion characterised by a trade mark licence, payment of fees and significant assistance and/or control. - Franchisor the person or company that grants the franchisee the right to do business under its trade mark or trade name. - Franchisee the person or company that acquires the right from the franchisor to do business under the franchisor's trade mark or trade name. - Franchise agreement the legal, written document that governs the relationship between the franchisor and franchisee.
+- Business format franchise: This type of franchise includes not only a product, service and trademark, but also the complete method to conduct the business itself, such as the marketing plan and operations manuals. - Franchise: A licence that describes the relationship between the franchisor and franchisee, including the use of trade marks, fees, support and control. - Franchising: A method of business expansion characterised by a trade mark licence, payment of fees and significant assistance and/or control. - Franchisor: The person or company that grants the franchisee the right to do business under its trade mark or trade name.

-www.franchise.org/what-are-common-franchise-terms [Accessed 7 January 2016].
+www.franchise.org/what-are-common-franchise-terms [Accessed 11 July 2016].